wso2/docs-ei/en/streaming-integrator/docs/admin/configuring-Business-Rule-Deployment.md

 WSO2 Business Rules Manager uses ruleTemplates within templateGroups, to derive business rules from.
 Each ruleTemplate will have a UUID - that is used to uniquely identify itself.
-When a ruleTemplate is specified under a worker node; SiddhiApps derived in business rules created out of that ruleTemplate will be deployed in the specified worker node.
+When a ruleTemplate is specified under a SI server node, SiddhiApps derived in business rules created out of that ruleTemplate will be deployed in the specified SI server node.

 1. Open the `          deployment.yaml         ` file in the
-    `          <WSO2SP_HOME>/conf/dashboard         ` directory.
+    `          <SI_TOOLING_HOME>/conf/server         ` directory.
 2. Deployment configurations for the Business Rules Manager are specified under `           wso2.business.rules.manager          ` .
-    Provide the URL(s) of worker node(s) that is/are available to deploy SiddhiApps, under `           deployment_configs          ` in the
+    Provide the URL(s) of SI server node(s) that is/are available to deploy SiddhiApps, under `           deployment_configs          ` in the
     `           <HOST_NAME>:<PORT>          ` format.